 - A Volunteer Sales Operator carrying out voluntary sales according to the regime prescribed by Articles L.321-1 of the Commercial Code;

 - A legal Auctioneer, public and ministerial officer responsible for carrying out an expert assessment, valuation and legal sale at public auction of the furniture and chattels governed by the laws of 10 July 2000 and 20 July 2011.

 - Any person authorised to carry out auctions in any other country and, in particular:

-Absentee Bid: A Bidder who cannot attend an in-room auction may give the Sales Operator an Absentee Bid setting the maximum purchase price for one or more lots.
-It constitutes a firm commitment by the Bidder to buy.
+Absentee Bid: A Bidder who cannot attend an auction may, where the Sales Operator grants this possibility, submit an Absentee Bid to the Sales Operator, setting their maximum purchase price for one or more lots.
+This constitutes a firm commitment to purchase made by the Bidder.

 - The Drouot Online Platform: Technical platform for electronic remote participation in Live Sales and Online Sales via the website www.drouotonline.com;